Indian airline IndiGo reports fifth straight quarterly loss

-NEW DELHI (Reuters) - Interglobe Aviation Ltd, which runs India’s biggest airline IndiGo, reported its fifth straight quarterly loss on Saturday, as the COVID-19 pandemic kept air travel well below normal levels.
+Interglobe Aviation Ltd (INGL.NS), which runs India's biggest airline IndiGo, reported its fifth straight quarterly loss on Saturday, as the COVID-19 pandemic kept air travel well below normal levels.

 The company reported a net loss of 11.47 billion Indian rupees ($157.43 million) in the three months ended March 31, compared with a loss of 8.71 billion rupees a year earlier.